alohamujeeb/alohamujeeb.github.io/docs/programming/languages/golang101/02-basics.md

 # **02-Some Fundamentals**

+Main topics:

 - importing packages
-- creating variables
-- short declarations
+- variable declarions
-- constant declaration (immutable)
+- short and constant declaration
 - zero values

 ---
 ##1. **Importing packages**
 - In the previous chapter, we used a package "import fmt".
 - In Go, a package is a collection of related source files that are compiled together.